 Instana - Instana’s observability platform enables monitoring of infrastructure and application metrics.
 You can now leverage Nobl9 to build SLOs on top of your existing Instana metrics.

 Sumo Logic - Sumo Logic provides log management and analytics, and those metrics can now be pulled into Nobl9 to create SLOs.

 Pingdom Transactions - Pingdom support was added earlier in the year and has been extended to support Pingdom Transaction metrics.
 Customers can now build SLOs on a set of user actions recorded in Pingdom, instead of just monitoring uptime and availability.

 The Composite SLOs feature is currently available in Beta to a select set of customers and will be available to all customers in a few weeks.
 All other new features described here are available now via the Nobl9 SLO platform.
-To sign up for a free trial, visit app.nobl9.com/signup.
+You can use the Nobl9 Free Edition to get started today at no cost.